cjo5/dingo/README.md

 ## Dingo

-Dingo is a statically typed and compiled programming language focused on concise syntax, fast build times, full memory control, and easy interop from and to C. Think a less error-prone and more convenient version of C.
+Dingo is a statically typed and compiled programming language focused on concise syntax, fast build times, full memory control, and easy interop from and to C.

 ## Example
 ```rust